 Now You Know Why Life Insurance On Your Child Makes Sense

 We hoped you learned why life insurance on children makes sense.
 In our opinion, there are two reasons:

 (1) children do unfortunately die.
 You will have money in case this happens.

 (2) more importantly, your child has a future purchase option with no evidence of insurability.
 It is like a “call option”.
 If your child doesn’t need it, great!
-If so, though, the ability to purchase is there.
+If so, though, the ability to purchase more is there.

 Are you considering life insurance for your child?
 Do you need assistance with determining which carriers are right for you?
 We can help.
 We can also help if you are on the fence.
 Some children don’t need life insurance.
-Other parents need to focus on their own financial situation before considering life insurance for their child.
-We only work in your best interest.
-Contact us today or use the form below.
+Other parents need to focus on their own financial situation before considering life insurance for their child or children.